 - Take a free walking tour - New Europe Tours runs a long and informative walking tour that begins at the Brandenburg Gate and lasts 3.5 hours.
 It takes you through the center of the city, shows you all the highlights, gives you some history, and will help you orientate yourself.
 They also run tours around various historic themes (communism, Nazism, Jewish history, etc).

 - Eat the cheap lunch specials - There are lunchtime specials during the week in Oranienburgerstr.
 For example, you can get a starter and main course in very nice restaurants for around $8 USD.
 It’s a great deal.

-> - Eat cheap - You can judge a city on how cheap it is by the food, and the food in Berlin is incredibly cheap.
+- Eat cheap - You can judge a city’s affordability based on the price of food, and the food in Berlin is certainly cheap.
 And not just street food (you can find Currywurst everywhere!), kebabs, and quick pizzas, either – even the restaurants here are a bargain.
 You can find a lot of meals for fewer than $7 USD.
 I would highly recommend eating at Mustafas.
 They have the best kebabs in Berlin.

 - Alexanderplatz and Fernsehturm TV tower – Germany’s most famous city square contains the 368-meter high Fernsehturm TV tower.
 You can visit the tower’s observation deck for brilliant views of the city.
 You can see the tower from everywhere in the city.